glasgowm148/ergonaut-handbook/Guides/yield.md

 ## [NightOwl](/en/dApps/NightOwlCasino)

-Soon staking with a *stable token* will be available, no risk of impermanent loss or token price drops. just good old fashioned passive returns on a stable asset by acting as a house in Night Owl Casino.
+Soon staking with a *stable token* will be available, no risk of impermanent loss or token price drops.
+Just good old fashioned passive returns, on a stable asset, by acting as the house in Night Owl Casino.

 **Community**
 * [linktr.ee](https://linktr.ee/NightOwlCasino)